 Yes, Mitt, this guy is still dead.

-On the campaign trail Thursday, Vice President Joe Biden
+On the campaign trail Thursday, Vice President Joe Biden said

 of the presumptive GOP presidential nominee's foreign policy proposals: "What would Gov. Romney do?
 The truth is, we don't know for certain. ...
 To the extent he's shown any foreign policy vision, it's through the glass of a rearview mirror."